-In 2021 we focused on The Whole Story by encouraging our members to read the entire Bible throughout the year, some perhaps for the first time.
-In 2022, we want to encourage everyone to repeat their reading journey of The Whole Story.
+We encourage our members to focus on The Whole Story by reading the entire Bible throughout the year.
 This page contains resources to help you.
-Links to the sermon series is available for you.
+Links to the sermon series are also available for you.
 You'll also find other resources, including multiple Bible reading plans for you to choose from.

 Here are some things to help you create consistency and to regroup when you get behind.